Updated March 18, 2026

 Behavior

-All hotels, hostels, B&Bs, and tourist accommodations in Porto.
+All hotels, hostels, B&Bs, Airbnbs, and tourist accommodations across Porto municipality.

 How to avoid

-Mandatory and unavoidable.
-Budget €3 per person per night, capped at 7 nights (€21 max).
+Mandatory and unavoidable — automatically added to your accommodation bill.
+Budget €3 per person per night, capped at 7 nights (€21 max per person per stay).
+No way around it.

 Alcohol